-Matti is a Postdoctoral Researcher in the Programme on Adolescent Well-Being in the Digital Age.
+Matti Vuorre is an experimental psychologist.
+He applies his expertise in cognitive psychology and Bayesian modelling as a postdoctoral researcher in the Programme on Adolescent Well-Being in the Digital Age.

 A new Oxford University study examined data from over 430,000 adolescents in the UK and US to investigate how associations between adolescents’ technology use and mental health have changed over the past 30 years.

 The Oxford researchers investigated the links between social media use and depression, emotional problems and conduct problems.
 Researchers also examined the associations between television viewing and suicidality as well as the conditions mentioned above.
 In addition, the study explored digital device use and suicidality.

 The study found little evidence for increases in associations between adolescents’ technology engagement and mental health.
 Over the eight associations studied, only three indicated some change over time: social media use and television viewing had become less strongly associated with depression, but, on the other hand, social media’s association with emotional problems had increased.
 The observed changes over time were, however, small.
 Consistent changes in technology engagement’s associations with conduct problems or suicidality were not detected.

 The suggestion that technologies we worry the most about now (such as smartphones) are becoming more harmful was not consistently supported in the data analysed by the research team.